Mead, Colorado: In the media

-The film Die Hard 2 used locations in Mead for filming including the Historic Highlandlake Church and the surrounding land which served as the base of operations for the villains who take over Dulles International Airport.
+The film Die Hard 2 used locations in Mead for filming, including the historic Highlandlake Church and the surrounding land, which served as the base of operations for the villains who take over Dulles International Airport.
 During filming, the rear of the church was actually used as the front for exterior filming and a false front was built.
 Interiors of the church were shot on a soundstage.

-Also Rachel Crow from The X Factor Season 1, is from Mead, Colorado.